lausandt/kakeibo-journal/README.md

 Everyone that makes household expenses can be a user, should be a user, of the journal to get an accurate overview of the household expenses.

 A user account is made up of an email address and a password.
 Users are differentiated in super users that have all the administrative rights, and users that have limited access to the journal.
 For instance a superuser can create both fixed entries and variable entries in the journal, a regular user only can add variable entries.
 A superuser can set a user inactive if need be and can elevate regular users to superusers.

+TECHNICAL
+===
+The backend is a Fastapi app written in Python
+The front end a Vue app written in JavaScript/Vue

+The database is Postgres DB